 Franco Dok Harris was born March 7, 1950 at Fort Dix, New Jersey.
 He was one of nine children.
 Franco’s father was an African-American soldier who had met and married Franco’s mom in Italy.
 After leaving the army, Cad Harris became a supervisor at a nearby hospital.
 Franco attended Rancocas Valley Regional High School in Mount Holly.
 Franco was a standout in basketball, baseball and football for the Red Devils.

 Franco accepted a football scholarship to Penn State.
 He studied hotel and restaurant management, which seemed like a good idea because for much of the time with the Nittany Lions he served as a blocking back for teammate Lydell Mitchell.
 Still, in three varsity seasons, he rushed for 2,002 yards and 24 touchdowns.
 Despite the lack of gaudy stats, pro scouts were well aware of Franco.
-He was 6–2, 220 lbs. with remarkable quickness and agility.
+He was 6–2, 220 lbs. with remarkable quickness , agility and vision.
 In the 1972 NFL Draft, Mitchell was taken in the second round by the Colts.
-Franco—his “caddy” at Penn State—went in the first round to the Pittsburgh Steelers.
+Franco—regarded by some as his “caddy” at Penn State—went in the first round to the Pittsburgh Steelers.

 As an NFL rookie, Franco began the year on the bench.
 But in Week 5 he got 19 carries against the Houston Oilers and racked up 115 yards.
 Coach Chuck Noll made him a starter in Week 7 and Franco reeled off six 100-yard games in a row.
 Pittsburgh, a 6–8 team the previous season, finished with an 11–3 record and a division title.
 Franco ended his first season with 1,055 yards and was named Rookie of the Year.
 He reignited the passion of Pittsburgh fans, who formed Franco’s Italian Army.